 Jason advises and invests in startups and is passionate about diversity in VC.
 In 2019, he co-founded Out in Tech Miami, a city chapter of the largest national LGBTQ+ tech community.
 He also mentors the next generation of music startups as a Techstars Music mentor.

 Born and raised in NYC, Jason resides in Miami and is an active participant in advancing Miami's tech community.
 He is on the National Advisory Council of Asian Americans Advancing Justice - AAJC.
 Jason is a speaker and guest lecturer, and a graduate of the NYU Stern School of Business.

 Venture Partner, dRX Capital

-Chris is an investor and Venture Partner with Gaingels, and is a Co-Founder of Series Q – a network supporting underrepresented and diverse founders.
-He is a Guest Lecturer with the Harvard-MIT Health Sciences and Technology course Healthcare Ventures.
-Chris holds an M.B.A. from the Sloan School of Management at the Massachusetts Institute of Technology, an M.Sc. from the London School of Economics, and a B.A. from Richmond University.
+Chris is a co-founder of Series Q, a non-profit focused on supporting LGBTQ+ founders through mentorship and network.
+He is a Guest Lecturer with the Harvard-MIT Health Sciences and Technology course: Healthcare Ventures.
+Chris holds an M.B.A. from the Sloan School of Management at the Massachusetts Institute of Technology, an Ms.C. from the London School of Economics, and a B.A. from Richmond University.
 In his free time, he enjoys cycling, skiing, and hiking in the mountains.

 Nancy Fechnay has been a part of the investment and startup world for 15 years.
 Nancy focuses on positively impactful sectors: healthtech, biotech and sustainability tech.
 She has co-founded three tech companies and a mental health nonprofit, The Inspire Movement.